bill-mca/CYBN8001-Build-Skills/README.md

 # CYBN8001-Build-Skills
-For saving code that i am working on for the build skills component of my master of cybernetics.
+For saving code that I am working on for the build skills component of my master of cybernetics.